-The power of Dovetail lies in inline tagging, which we call highlighting.
+The power of Markup lies in inline tagging, which we call highlighting.
 Highlights are added to the text content and transcripts (Transcribe video and audio) inside notes.
 A single highlight can have one or many tags associated with it.

-Unlike other products, with Dovetail, you can tag a single word, sentence, or paragraph instead of needing to tag the entire document.
+Unlike other products, with Markup, you can tag a single word, sentence, or paragraph instead of needing to tag the entire document.
 This means you can be more granular with your tagging and break down long documents into highlights, grouped by tag.

 What to use tags for